ibm-cloud-docs/containers/cs_edge.md

     ```
     {: pre}

-  * To check worker nodes, review the **Labels** field of the output of the following command.
+  * To check individual worker nodes, review the **Labels** field of the output of the following command.
     ```
     kubectl describe node <worker_node_private_IP>
     ```
     {: pre}

-2. Retrieve all existing NLBs and ALBs in the cluster.
+3. Retrieve all existing NLBs and ALBs in the cluster.
   ```
   kubectl get services --all-namespaces | grep LoadBalancer
   ```
   {: pre}

   In the output, note the **Namespace** and **Name** of each load balancer service.
-For example, in the following output, there are 4 load balancer services: the public NLB `webserver-lb` in the `default` namespace, the private ALB `private-crdf253b6025d64944ab99ed63bb4567b6-alb1` in the `kube-system` namespace, and the 2 public Ingress ALBs `public-crdf253b6025d64944ab99ed63bb4567b6-alb1` and `public-crdf253b6025d64944ab99ed63bb4567b6-alb2` in the `kube-system` namespace.
+For example, in the following output, there are 4 load balancer services: a public NLB in the `default` namespace, and one private and 2 public ALBs in the `kube-system` namespace.
   ```
   NAMESPACE     NAME                                             TYPE           CLUSTER-IP       EXTERNAL-IP     PORT(S)                                     AGE default       webserver-lb                                     LoadBalancer   172.21.190.18    169.46.17.2     80:30597/TCP                                10m